lsst-dm/dmtn-308/index.rst

    - System tests have been performed with ~40 TB of data, with testing on multi-petabyte data volumes planned for the near future.
    - Dedicated hardware has been purchased for Qserv at USDF, including locally attached SSD storage, to ensure performance is adequate for the expected data volumes.
 - **Qserv should be capable of handling the data volumes expected for the PPDB under any retention scenario being considered.**
+- Similar to Citus, significant technical work is required to deploy and configure Qserv to achieve this, including provisioning of hardware, configuration of the database, and tuning of the system for optimal performance.

 AlloyDB
 ~~~~~~~

 - AlloyDB has distributed scaling through read replicas, but it has limitations which would prevent it from scaling to the data volumes required for the PPDB.
    - AlloyDB has a maximum storage capacity of 128 TiB per primary instance, which is insufficient for the 700 TB of data that will be generated over 10 years, and also less than the 140 TB of data projected for 2 years.
+While data could be sharded across multiple primary instances, this would introduce complexity and operational overhead.
    - For very large datasets in the hundreds of terabytes, complex analytical queries would likely result in high latency due to the limitations of vertical scaling on the replica nodes and the absence of distributed query execution.
    - Managing backups, replication and recovery at this scale would be complex and challenging, with backup and restore operations for multi-terabyte datasets being time-consuming and operationally challenging.
 Index maintenance and vacuum operations would also be similarly challenging and time-consuming.
    - Storing hundreds of terabytes on AlloyDB would be expensive, as standard rates per GB hour are high.